cs1302uga/cs1302-ce21/README.md

           |--                                                --|
    ```

-1. **Compile and run your code without any errors or warnings.**
+1. **Compile and run your code without any errors or warnings,
+   make sure it passes a `checkstyle` audit,
-   Also stage and commit your changes.
+   then stage and commit your changes.**

 1. Tag your commit so that it's easier to checkout at a later
    point in time: